What Is Alex Jones' Net Worth and Salary?

 Jones is the publisher and director of the InfoWars website, which receives around 10 million monthly visits.
 The website has been described as a fake news website and has been accused of spreading harmful conspiracy theories.
 At its peak, the site reportedly generated more than $20 million per year in revenue.

-His antics continued during the COVID-19 pandemic, and he was issued a cease and desist from the Attorney General of New York on March 12, 2020 after he claimed with no evidence that the products he sold were an effective treatment for COVID-19.
-The FDA got involved in April 2020 and Jones was warned that the government could seize and fine him for continuing to sell the products.
+Alex's antics continued during the COVID-19 pandemic, and he was issued a cease and desist from the Attorney General of New York on March 12, 2020, after he claimed with no evidence that the products he sold were an effective treatment for COVID-19.
+The FDA got involved in April 2020, and Jones was warned that the government could seize and fine him for continuing to sell the products.

-In 2023, Jones launched a subscription-based podcast called "Alex Jones Live" that was put on hold shortly after it began due to the Sandy Hook case.
+In 2023, he launched a subscription-based podcast called "Alex Jones Live," which was put on hold shortly after it began due to the Sandy Hook case.

 Views and Controversies

 Jones is known for his extremely controversial beliefs about subjects ranging from the Oklahoma City bombing, the moon landing, 9/11, Sandy Hook, Obama, Hillary Clinton, white genocide, and anti-vaccination.
-Jones believes many acts of terror were "inside jobs", meaning the US government was involved.
-He believes that climate change is a hoax made up by the World Bank to control the global economy through a carbon tax.
+He believes many acts of terror were "inside jobs," meaning the US government was involved.
+Alex believes that climate change is a hoax made up by the World Bank to control the global economy through a carbon tax.
 In February 2018, Jones was accused by former employees of sexual harassment, anti-black racism, and antisemitic behavior.

 Personal Life

-Alex was married to Kelly Jones from 2007-2015.
+Alex was married to Kelly Jones from 2007 to 2015.
 They have three children.
-In 2017, Kelly Jones sought sole custody of their children due to her ex-husband's bizarre behavior, claiming that he was not a stable person and felt concerned for their children's well-being.
+In 2017, Kelly Jones sought sole custody of their children due to her ex-husband's bizarre behavior, claiming that he was not a stable person and that she felt concerned for their children's well-being.
 His attorney tried to pass his behavior off as describing him to be "playing a character" much like a "performance artist."
 Jones has long denied playing a character on his show.
-Kelly was awarded full custody and Jones maintains visitation rights.
+Kelly was awarded full custody, and Alex maintains visitation rights.

 Jones married Erika Wulff in 2017, and they have one child together.
 Alex's son, Rex Jones, has worked for InfoWars.